modified shelter operations:

 Thank you so much to those who have already opened their homes to a pet in need.
 Your compassion and kindness is truly appreciated.

-Adoptions and “Foster to Hold” will now be conducted by APPOINTMENT ONLY.
+Adoptions will now be conducted by APPOINTMENT ONLY.

-If you would like to adopt one of our available pets you can get in touch with an Adoption Counselor by clicking here to fill out an application.
-If you would like to open your home for a furry friend in need temporarily, you can apply to “Foster to Hold” after viewing our available pets by clicking here.
+If you would like to adopt one of our available pets you can get in touch with an Adoption Counselor by clicking here to fill out an application after viewing the pets in our care.
+You must list the Control Numbers of the pet(s) you are interested in on the application.
 Our staff will then reach out to you to make an appointment and with details on how to proceed with the adoption process.Our staff is continuing the transportation of adopted animals to anyone in need as a safety precaution (ex. for seniors needing to continue socially distancing, those with pre-existing health conditions, etc.) in a 30-mile radius of our shelter only.

 ** Please be sure that there is space in your voicemail box in case you are unable to take our call, so that we may provide you with information on how to reunite with your pet.**